karolcholewa/blog/_posts/2021-01-10-dynamic-email.md

 ### Sendable Data Extension - List
 Data from a report is manually imported to a sendable data extension.
 DE text Fields can look like so:
-- SubscriberKey
+- subscriberKey
-- RecognitionName
+- recognitionName
-- RecognitionLevel
+- recognitionLevel
-- Country
+- country
-- Language
+- language

 ### Non-sendable Data Extension - Content
 First, I build an English baseline.
 THEN I analize content blocks based on a content formatting.
 Data extension stores clear text amd text formatting is controlled by CSS within the email markup.
 Each content block is limited to the same formatting rules (font-size, color, font-weight, and so on).
 THEN I chunk it into content parts like so:
-- SubjectLine
+- subjectLine
-- Content1
+- content1
-- Content2
+- content2
-- Content3
+- content3
-- Disclaimer
+- disclaimer
-- Signature
+- signature
 - &hellip;

 Content chunks fit into data extension text Fields with tailored lengths.
 For shorter blocks reserve 50-128 characters and for longer parts 500 characters.
 Take into account that text size varies in dIFferent languages.

 ## Email Content
-Text for an email body is stored in Rows and columns of a non-sendable data extension.
+Text for an email body is stored in rows and columns of a non-sendable data extension.
 For images I use image content boxes and place them directly in to the email body.
 Images appearance is toggled using AMPScript.
 All images are free from text and culturally universal and diversIFied suited for the European culture.

 ### Inside the Email Body
 Content chunks are stored in variables and displayed according to AMPScript rules.
 The subject line uses text concatenated in a logical, grammatically correct order.